NIDDK Central Repository Data and Documentation Submission Guidelines

 Sample Linkage File

-(if bio-samples are submitted for storage at the NIDDK central bio-repositories)
+(if biospecimens are submitted for storage at the NIDDK Biorepository)

 - The linkage file should be delivered at the time of study data delivery for completed studies, or at the initial communication between the Central Repository and the DCC for ongoing studies.

-- Provide a sample linkage file that uniquely maps each sample ID to the corresponding Subject ID.
-For studies where samples are collected longitudinally over several timepoints, the linkage file should uniquely map each sample ID to a corresponding Subject ID and timepoint.
+- Provide a sample linkage file that uniquely maps each sample ID to the corresponding Participant ID.
+For studies where samples are collected longitudinally over several timepoints, the linkage file should uniquely map each sample ID to a corresponding Participant ID and timepoint.
 From this point on, we'll refer to timepoint as a "study visit".

 - Study visits should be represented by unique visit codes.
 A visit code is a label that identifies the study visit during which the sample was collected.
 Sample collection date is not a substitute for visit code.